buzzqw/TUS/OBSS/OBSSv2-eng.md

 Nethergal also has another role: she is the Patron of dreams and visions, she shares this task with Sixiser who instead dominates nightmares.

+Nethergal is patient in gathering information and stubborn in completing every message.
+Her curiosity is extroverted and impetuous, her vanity is accompanied by the arrogance of one who knows every written word, and she does not forget an offense, becoming vindictive toward anyone who falsifies or betrays her words.

 - **Symbol**: an iridescent white feather
 - **Ability Score**: Dexterity
 - **Traits**: Extroverted, Curious, Stubborn, Vain, Vindictive, Arrogant, Patient